 While many aspects of California’s individual mandate mirror those of New Jersey and Washington D.C., there is one important differentiator that employers need to be aware of: Expect the Golden State to be active in enforcing applicable employer penalties.

 Employers will be fined $50 per unreported individual and that these fines will grow on a case-by-case basis without a maximum ceiling.
-If this aspect is carried through, it would make California only the second state (Massachusetts was the first) to enforce both an individual and employer filing penalty.
+This makes California the second state (Massachusetts was the first) to enforce both an individual and employer filing penalty.

-More information surrounding requirements is expected to be flushed out at tax time, but given the size of the state economy and the potential for associated penalties, the California individual mandate is certainly one companies across the country will be keeping a close eye on.
+More information surrounding requirements is expected to be flushed out, but given the size of the state economy and the potential for associated penalties, the California individual mandate is certainly one companies across the country will be keeping a close eye on.

 Keeping up with individual mandate changes